paper-trail-gem/paper_trail/README.md

 If you only use custom version classes and don't use PaperTrail's built-in one, on Rails `>= 3.2` you must:

-- either declare PaperTrail's version class abstract like this (in `config/initializers/paper_trail_patch.rb`):
+- either declare the `PaperTrail::Version` class to be abstract like this (in an initializer):

 ```ruby
 PaperTrail::Version.module_eval do